williamcfrancis/Variational-Autoencoder-for-MNIST/README.md

 ## Variational Autoencoder for MNIST
-In this project I trained a variational auto-encoder for generating MNIST digits.
+In this project, I trained a variational auto-encoder for generating MNIST digits.
 To learn about variational autoencoders, please refer to [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114) by Kingma & Welling.

 ### Architecture